John Yudichak

-John T. Yudichak (born May 1, 1970) is an American politician from the Commonwealth of Pennsylvania who served as a member of the Pennsylvania State Senate for 14th District from 2011 to 2022.
+John T. Yudichak (born May 1, 1970) is an American politician who served as a member of the Pennsylvania State Senate for 14th District from 2011 to 2022.
 He previously served in the Pennsylvania House of Representatives for the 119th district from 1999 to 2010.
+In 2024, Yudichak became the eighth president of Luzerne County Community College.

 Early life and education

-John Yudichak was born on May 1, 1970 in Wilkes-Barre, Pennsylvania, to Joseph and Sarah Yudichak.
+John Yudichak was born on May 1, 1970, in Wilkes-Barre, Pennsylvania, to Joseph and Sarah Yudichak.
 Both Yudichak's father and grandfather were coal miners.
-He graduated from Nanticoke Area High School in 1988, and attended Wyoming Seminary for one year before transferring to the Pennsylvania State University.
+His father was also a longtime supervisor in Plymouth Township.
+Yudichak graduated from Nanticoke Area High School in 1988, and also attended Wyoming Seminary for one year before matriculating to the Pennsylvania State University.
 He earned a Bachelor of Arts degree in English in 1993 and a Master of Arts degree in American Studies from Pennsylvania State University in 2004.
+He has four children.

 Career

 Yudichak worked as an intern for U.S. Representative Paul E. Kanjorski before serving as director of development at the Osterhout Free Library in Wilkes-Barre.
 In 1996, he unsuccessfully challenged incumbent Stanley Jarolin for the Democratic nomination for the 119th District in the Pennsylvania House of Representatives, losing by 600 votes.
 However, he ran for the nomination again in 1998, and defeated Jarolin by more than 800 votes.
 In the general election, he defeated Republican Jean Sepling.

 Yudichak was elected to the State Senate in 2010.
-He easily won the Democratic nomination for the 14th District seat (being vacated by Democratic incumbent Ray Musto) when he defeated Wilkes-Barre mayor Tom Leighton by a 2 to 1 margin in the May 18, 2010 primary.
+He easily won the Democratic nomination for the 14th District seat (being vacated by Democratic incumbent Ray Musto) when he defeated Wilkes-Barre mayor Tom Leighton by a 2 to 1 margin in the May 18, 2010, primary.
 Yudichak won the general election on November 2, 2010, defeating Luzerne County Commissioner Stephen Urban.